 - Photographs or videos showing injuries or destruction of property

-- Witness statements from neighbors, relatives, domestic help, or others who witnessed violence
+- Witness statements from neighbours, relatives, domestic help, or others who witnessed violence

 - Property documents establishing shared household residence under the Protection of Women from Domestic Violence Act